co-cddo/cloudmaturity/src/assessment/people.md

   parent: Assessment
 ---

-## How do you track and drive the completion of training and certification goals?[radios] =
+## -How do you track and drive the completion of training and certification goals?[radios] =

 () No formal support for certification or training goals or targets are defined.
 () Training certifications and budget are supported at the discretion of managers, while team-level training goals are defined but not consistently monitored or reported.